AdriannaUrbanska/Introduction-to-CUDA-and-OpenCL/README.md

   ```
   nvcc grid_debug.cu -o grid_debug
   ```
-  To measure execution time we used nvprof tool and we send data to *.txt files.
+  To measure execution time we used nvprof tool and we sent data to *.txt files.
   ```
   nvprof ./gird_debug 2>&1 | tee CM_VS_[SizeOfVector].txt
   ```